4/24/2025

 Analyst, Jefferies

-Good morning gentlemen.
+Good morning, gentlemen.
 A lot of good questions already asked and answered.
-I'm gonna actually stick on the US topic a bit here as well.
-I mean, we've talked about the positive contribution from price increases, but at the same time we're still seeing the offsetting effect, I guess, currently from the margin dilution from the recent acquisitions.
-Could you maybe help us or guide us in a good direction of what this specific constitutes?
-I mean, this is one percentage coin is that what we should anticipate that the effect will be even going forward or what's the, yeah, how should we think about that?
+I'm going to actually stick on the US topic a bit here as well.
+I mean, we've talked about the positive contributions from price increases.
+But at the same time, we're still seeing the offsetting effect, I guess, currently from the margin dilution from the recent acquisitions.
+Could you maybe help us or guide us in a good direction of what this specifics constitutes?
+I mean, this is one percentage point.
+Is that what we should anticipate that the effect will be even going forward or what's

 speaker